 If you have concerns regarding your teenager’s sexual health or activity, it’s important to be proactive, no matter how uncomfortable the topic is.
-If things don’t go as they expect or if they don’t really know what to ask, it could cause anxiety, stress or self-esteem issues so make sure you are switched on to what support your child may need from you.
+If things don’t go as they expect or if they don’t really know what to ask, it could cause anxiety, stress or self-esteem issues.
+Having conversations around consent and respect also helps ensure they will go on to have respectful relationships in the future.
+So make sure you are switched on to what support your teen may need from you.

 Find things to try to help your teen child with here.